cryptostorage/cryptostorage.com/README.md

 # Introduction
-[cryptostorage.com](https://cryptostorage.com) is an open-source, offline wallet generator which supports multiple cryptocurrencies.
+[cryptostorage.com](https://cryptostorage.com) is an open-source, offline wallet generator for multiple cryptocurrencies.

 This tool generates key pairs which can store cryptocurrency offline.
 This is commonly referred to as "cold storage".